2008 Connecticut Republican presidential primary: Candidates

 By law, "uncommitted" appeared below the list of candidates on the ballots for both parties in Connecticut.

-Candidates who withdrew from the race remained on the ballot in Connecticut if they had withdrawn after December 27, 2007.
-The only withdrawn Republican candidate who had been placed on the list of likely candidates in November who withdrew early enough to not appear on the Republican presidential ballot was Colorado Congressman Tom Tancredo.
-California Congressman Duncan Hunter, former Tennessee Senator Fred Thompson, and former New York City Mayor Rudy Giuliani withdrew after the December 27 cut-off date, thus they remained on the ballot.
+Candidates who dropped out after December 27, 2007, remained on the ballot in Connecticut.
+Colorado Congressman Tom Tancredo was the only Republican candidate listed as a likely contender in November who withdrew early enough to be removed from the ballot.
+California Congressman Duncan Hunter, former Tennessee Senator Fred Thompson, and former New York City Mayor Rudy Giuliani withdrew after the December 27 cut-off date, and therefore remained on the ballot.

 History

 Although the February 5, 2008 primary was the eighth presidential cycle since Connecticut replaced local primaries with a statewide primary in 1977, it was only the sixth primary to feature Republican candidates due to the unchallenged incumbents of Ronald Reagan in 1984 and George W. Bush in 2004.
-With John McCain having won the 2008 Republican nomination, Connecticut selected the eventual Republican nominee 67 percent of the time.
+With John McCain having won the 2008 Republican nomination, Connecticut had selected the eventual Republican nominee in 67 percent of past primaries.

 The February 5 primary was the first time Connecticut used the optical scan voting system for a primary.
 The state had first used the technology statewide in the 2007 municipal elections.